Flare576/dotfiles/README.md

 # Look at a ticket
 jira v PROJECT-TICKET

-# Set an environment variable to the ticket I want to work on: I actually have the above aliased.
-See https://github.com/Flare576/dotfiles/blob/master/.zshenv#L18)
+# Set the global issue
-export JIRA_S_ISSUE=PROJECT-TICKET
+jira workon PROJECT-TICKET

 # If it wasn't mine already, grab it
 jira g